mqueirozcorreia/Extract-From-Images/readme.md

 # How to execute?

 Execute the command below to create text files from all files in the directory.
-For lang the default is `eng` but you can use others like `por`
+For path the default is current project directory, but you can use `~/Downloads` For lang the default is `eng` but you can use others like `por`
 ```
-python extract-text.py <lang>
+python extract-text.py <path> <lang>
 ```